MrButak/offline-map-poc/README.md

 **Note about styling:**
 Styling: Use Maputnik (https://maputnik.github.io/editor/) to visually design map styles, then export as style.json for use in your app.
+You're also going to need the Fonts and Sprites used by the map style/tiles.

 We rented a powerful Hetzner server for the download and build.
 It took ~10 hours.